pepcape/NPGR003-25/07-Terrain/README.md

 # Task 07-Terrain
 Your task is to implement fractal terrain generation using a "subdivision" algorithm.
-3D scene will be displayed in an interactive environment using [OpenGL library](https://www.opengl.org/) bound to the .NET by the [Silk.NET library](https://github.com/dotnet/Silk.NET).
+The 3D scene will be displayed in an interactive environment using [OpenGL library](https://www.opengl.org/) bound to the .NET by the [Silk.NET library](https://github.com/dotnet/Silk.NET).